MrTanoshii/Advent-of-Code-2022/day_14/README.md

 9 #########.
 ```

-Sand is produced **one unit at a time**, and the next unit of sand is not produced until the previous unit of sand **comes to rest**.
-A unit of sand is large enough to fill one tile of air in your scan.
+Sand is produced **one unit at a time,** and the next unit of sand is not produced until the previous unit of sand **comes to rest.** A unit of sand is large enough to fill one tile of air in your scan.

 A unit of sand always falls **down one step** if possible.
 If the tile immediately below is blocked (by rock or sand), the unit of sand attempts to instead move diagonally **one step down and to the left.** If that tile is blocked, the unit of sand attempts to instead move diagonally **one step down and to the right.** Sand keeps moving as long as it is able to do so, at each step trying to move down, then down-left, then down-right.
 If all three possible destinations are blocked, the unit of sand **comes to rest** and no longer moves, at which point the next unit of sand is created back at the source.